-The neutral position of the shift lever is located between THIRD and FOURTH gear.
-This is the position the shifter lever will return to automatically when neutral is selected.
-When shifting into FIFTH gear, be sure to press the shifter lever all the way to the right to avoid accidentally selecting THIRD gear.
-Also, use care when selecting FIRST gear to avoid accidentally selecting REVERSE.
+The neutral position of the gear selector lever is located between THIRD and FOURTH gear.
+This is the position the gear selector lever will return to automatically when neutral is selected.
+When shifting into FIFTH gear, be sure to press the gear selector lever all the way to the right to avoid accidentally selecting THIRD gear.
+Also, use care when selecting FIRST gear to avoid accidentally shifting the gear selector lever into REVERSE.

-When moving the shifter lever into REVERSE press the lever to the left until the resistance is overcome.
+When moving the gear selector lever into REVERSE press 5 the lever to the left until the resistance is overcome.
 When the ignition switch is in the ON position, a chime will sound to confirm that reverse has been selected and the backup lights will illuminate.

 NOTE: Listen for the audible chime to confirm RE-VERSE gear is properly selected.
-Never shift into RE-VERSE until the vehicle has come to a complete stop.
+Never shift the gear selector lever into REVERSE until the vehicle has come to a complete stop.